 Professor Christine Fletcher (theology) has been awarded a $50,000 program development grant by the Network for Vocation in Undergraduate Education (NetVue).
-Just one of 34 colleges and universities to receive the grant, Benedictine will use the funds to develop a University-wide initiative to facilitate and emphasize vocation discovery across academic disciplines.
+Just one of 34 institutions to receive the grant, Benedictine will use the funds to develop a University-wide initiative to facilitate and emphasize vocation discovery across academic disciplines.

 The College of Liberal Arts welcomed Chicago-based dancer and choreographer Emily Stein to campus as Benedictine's spring 2014 Artist in Residence.
 During her two-month residency, Ms. Stein taught a course for BenU students and performed both solo and with a troupe of dancers.